Vivariums are a true naturalistic slice of life.

 They tend to come in the form of LED strip lights that you can fit to the top of the container to apply the most balanced spread of light.

-A strip light like this one is probably best for beginners, but this rabbit hole runs deep for those really looking to optimize growth and/or conditions.
+A strip light like this one is probably best for beginners, but this rabbit hole runs deep for those really looking to optimize plant growth and/or animal care conditions.

 When you’re growing tropical plants, you’re going to need tropical temperatures.